Home / Knowledge Center / Why is my nanny an hourly employee? I want to pay her a salary and not worry about tracking hours each week.

 Exempt employees are paid a salary and exempted from these FLSA rules.
 Typically, only executive, supervisory, professional or outside sales positions are classified as exempt employment.
 Exempt employment will also include highly skilled computer-related employees and licensed professionals, such as doctors, lawyers, architects, engineers and certified public accountants.
 Many nanny employers are professional workers, are exempt from FLSA protections, and unintentionally try to craft compensation for their nanny in the same manner that they are compensated.

 Employers often believe, incorrectly, that the act of paying a salary makes the employee exempt from overtime rules.
-However, just as applying the labels “employee” or “independent contractor” in a work agreement doesn’t determine a worker’s actual status in the eyes of the IRS or the law, the same is true for exempt and non-exempt employees in the eyes of the Department of Labor.
+However, just as applying the labels “employee” or “independent contractor” in a work agreement doesn’t determine a worker’s actual status in the eyes of the IRS or the law, the same is true for exempt and non-exempt workers in the eyes of the Department of Labor.
 The FLSA legislation was designed to cover, and protect, as many workers as possible and there is no doubt that nannies are covered under the act.

 Why does this matter?
 There have been many high profile wage disputes involving nannies and failure to make overtime payments and/or to maintain accurate time tracking records.
 Nannies in these disputes have been awarded large sums of back pay – simply because the employer failed to correctly classify and compensate the nanny in the first place.
 Google “Daniel Snyder Nanny Overtime” for a real life example.
+The nanny community in general is well aware of the rules, and we have seen multiple examples of an employee who feels wronged by a termination going on to file a “Wage and Hour” grievance for the unpaid overtime.

 » Free Payroll Tax Calculator Tools

-» FLSA Overtime Rules and the Compensation Agreement
+» FLSA Overtime Rules for Household Employees